45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 In a study that reflected the growing business trend towards online marketing, BIA/Kelsey’s “Local Commerce Monitor” (Wave 16) found that 40 percent of SMB owners are planning to increase their online advertising and promotion budget within the next 12 months.
 Only 3.7 percent, in fact, said that they were planning on decreasing their digital spending budget.

 The study also found that SMB owners are looking to diversify their use of online media channels; on average, they are using 5.8 different media – the core of which is social networking site Facebook.
-52 percent said that they use their Facebook pages as one of their digital marketing channels; 21.3 percent, meanwhile, use online reviews and recommendation service Google+ Local (formerly Google Places).
+52 percent said that they use their Facebook business pages as one of their digital marketing channels; 21.3 percent, meanwhile, use online reviews and recommendation service Google My Business.
 Online videos on websites (17 percent) as well as online banners (14 percent) are also increasingly being used.

 Also gaining traction are mobile platforms and apps, online review aggregators and ratings sites, and online deals (daily deals, flash sales promotions, instant deals).
 In fact, 26 percent of SMB owners indicated that they are either “extremely likely” or “very likely” to participate in online deals in the next six months.